cleverdevil/healthlake/README.md

 Web Service API
 ---------------

-There are only two routes for the API:
+There are only three routes for the API:

 ### `HTTP POST /sync`